mtorpey/wooden-ships/2-basic.md

 In this phase, ships may fire at enemy ships in their field of fire and within range.
-Firing is considered simultaneous and all firing is considered completed before results of combat are marked on the \"log\" sheets.
+Firing is considered simultaneous and all firing is considered completed before results of combat are marked on the "log" sheets.
 Firing is done by broadsides of cannon.

 ### A. Fire Determination

 1. Each ship has a right and left (in Naval terminology, starboard and port) broadside.
 These broadsides are effective only from their side of the ship.
-Each broadside has a \"play\" or area over which its broadside firepower is effective.
+Each broadside has a "play" or area over which its broadside firepower is effective.
 The play of each broadside is shown on the following diagram\
     ![Basic Field of Fire](files/basicfof.gif){width="350" height="249"}